 In 1975, the Division of Forestry identified the need for acquisition of land to provide public access to Nounou FR from Kuamo'o Road.
 On April 27, 1979, the Board of Land and Natural Resources authorized the acquisition of a perpetual non-exclusive easement by negotiation or by condemnation if necessary and the assignment of the easement to the Division of Forestry upon completion of the acquisition.
-The Final Order of Condemnation was issued on January 6, 1986, for portions of land located within TMK (4) 4-2-003:012 and (4) 4-2-003:065, marking the first successful effort by the State to condemn land needed to complete a trail and open access through a forest reserve.
+The Final Order of Condemnation was issued on January 6, 1986, for portions of land located within TMK (4) 4-2-003:012 and (4) 4-2-003:065, marking the first successful effort by the State to condemn land needed to complete a trail and open access

+Figure 2: Hydrological features of Nounou and Kālepa Forest Reserves through a forest reserve.
 The easement was purchased from Hale Kauai, Ltd., for \$32,000.
-On May 5, 1989, the DOFAW officially opened the new State forest reserve trail and bridge.
+On May 5, 1989, DOFAW officially opened the new State forest reserve trail and bridge.

-State of Hawai'i Department of Land and Natural Resources Division of Forestry and Wildlife 808-587-0166 September 2013
+State of Hawai'i

+Department of Land and Natural Resources

+Division of Forestry and Wildlife

+808-587-0166

+June 2015